 Federal spending: $18.49 billion

 Year in General

-Dial telephones are introduced by the American Telephone and Telegraph Company.
-The first rotary dial telephones in the Bell System installed in Norfolk, Virginia.
+Dial telephones were introduced by the American Telephone and Telegraph Company.
+The first rotary dial telephones in the Bell System were installed in Norfolk, Virginia.

 Albert Einstein’s theory of general relativity is confirmed when the Royal Astronomical Society sees the predicted effect during a solar eclipse.

 Eighty-three African-Americans are lynched–many of them soldiers returning home from World War I. At the same time, the Ku Klux Klan is operating out of 27 states.
-The pamphlet, Thirty Years of Lynching in the United States: 1898-1918 is published by the NAACP.
-The report is used to appeal to lawmakers to end the social, political and economic terrorism associated with lynching.
+The NAACP published the pamphlet, Thirty Years of Lynching in the United States: 1898-1918.
+The report appeals to lawmakers to end the social, political, and economic terrorism associated with lynching.

 January 1 – Edsel Ford succeeds his father as head of the Ford Motor Company.

 January 15 – The Boston Molasses Disaster: A wave of molasses released from an exploding storage tank sweeps through Boston, Massachusetts killing 21 and injuring 150.

 January 25 – The Hotel Pennsylvania was built in Manhattan, New York, and became the world’s most popular hotel.

 February 5 – Charlie Chaplin, Mary Pickford, Douglas Fairbanks, and D.W.
 Griffith launch United Artists to control their work.